Last Updated On

 Once you’ve selected your top picks, it’s time to check their availability.

-We use and recommend Namecheap for buying domains.
+I use and recommend Namecheap for buying domains.

 Go to their frontpage, or the domain name search page, and type in your preferred name.